MEET OUR BOARD OF TRUSTEES

 Senior Consultant, Coxe Curry & Associates

-Bonnie Dean serves as Vice President, Director of Construction and has been employed with Selig Enterprises since 1994.
+Bonnie Dean serves as senior vice president and director of construction and has been employed with Selig Enterprises since 1994.
 She has over 28 years of experience in the commercial real estate industry, specializing in mixed-use, retail, office and industrial development.

 During her tenure with Selig, Bonnie has been instrumental in managing construction projects on over 2,500,000 square feet of new development with the development cost of approximately $100,000,000.
 These developments include Brookwood Place, The Terraces at Windward, Crystal Beach Plaza, Buckhead Triangle, Dunwoody Place, Mansell Point, City Crossing, 231 West Ponce De Leon, Presidential Commons, Sherwood Plaza, Corporate Lakes I & II and many property renovations.
 She is currently overseeing the development of 12th and Midtown, a premier mixed-use development in midtown Atlanta and a 300-acre mixed-use development in LaGrange, Georgia.